All Articles

 Reinsurance companies

-Insurance providers want and need the same financial protection that homeowners do, so they need insurance, too.
+Insurance providers want and need the same financial protection that homeowners do, so they need coverage, too.
 And for that, they turn to reinsurance companies.
-Reinsurance allows insurance companies to limit their risk and the amount of capital they keep on hand.
+Reinsurance allows insurers to limit their risk and the amount of capital they keep on hand.

-For a period of time, right after the pandemic, reinsurance premium rates shot up, reaching peak levels in 2023.
+For a period of time, reinsurance premium rates surged, reaching peak levels in 2023.

 And while some experts have expressed hope that a decline in reinsurance rates might be possible soon, the obligations insurance providers have to reinsurance companies may last longer than previous market cycles.2